Art Marketing for Self-Taught Artists

 Q: I've been painting for 20 years mainly for my own personal enjoyment, but people kept telling me how much they liked me art.
 So I started selling about two years ago and have made a little over $10000 since by promoting and marketing my paintings totally on my own.
 I've never taken any art courses and don't have a lot of confidence in myself, so I price pretty low.
 Reading articles in art magazines and online about the art world and about art galleries is pretty intimidating.
 It seems like you can't be a true artist without going to art school, having years of fine arts courses at the college level, and getting a degree.
 Any suggestions on what to do?

-A: Pretty much everyone feels intimidated in varying degrees about the art world, whether they're artists, collectors or average everyday people who just plain like looking at art.
+A: Pretty much everyone feels intimidated in varying degrees about the art world, whether they're artists, collectors, buyers or average everyday people who just plain like looking at art.
 A surprising number of people are even afraid to do something as simple as set foot inside an art gallery.
-At the same time however, practically everybody likes art and would own it if they found something nice that they could afford and feel comfortable about buying.
+At the same time however, practically everybody likes art and would own it if they found something nice they could afford and feel comfortable about buying.
 This is where you come in.
 (You artists with degrees might pay a little attention here too.)